Synaco/prolug-linux-admin/unit1/u1_lab.md

 there’s anything that may be useful to you.
 For most of us -r is tremendously useful option for moving directories.

+- For mv I think the -n could be helpful to make sure you don't accidently overwrite a file.
+You can also use the -n for cp command.

 #### Searching/filtering through files:

 ```bash